Best Things to Do In Kyoto with Toddlers and Kids

 Kyoto Aquarium is located right next to Kyoto Railway Museum so definitely set a day aside to do both.

-Cost: 2400 yen for guests 19 years and up, 1800 yen for high school students, 1200 yen for elementary and junior high school students, 800 yen for children three to five years old, and free for children 2 years and younger
+Cost: 2400 yen for guests 19 years and up, 1800 yen for high school students, 1200 yen for elementary and junior high school students, 800 yen for children three to five years old, and free for children 2 years and younger.
+This is one of the attractions I recommend for the Klook Pass Kansai if you want to save some money.

 Hours: Varies but typically from 10 AM to 5 PM